Employment Visa and Qatar ID (QID) in Qatar

 • Ensure your employer processes your visa before you start working.

-• Keep your QID with you at all times — it is required for banking, housing, and government services.
+• Keep your QID with you at all times — it is required for banking, housing, healthcare, and government services.

 What should you NOT do?